Request Request an Appointment Forms Forms Call Call Us Map View Map Google Google Facebook Facebook

 What Is Involved In a Root Canal?

 Root canal therapy is very much like a regular filling and, depending on the severity of the damage or complexity of the treatment, can typically be finished in one or two dental visits.
-Dr. Suggala and Dr. Albeer will first apply a numbing agent on your gums before providing you with a local anesthetic to ensure you’re completely comfortable throughout your procedure.
+Dr. Suggala will first apply a numbing agent on your gums before providing you with a local anesthetic to ensure you’re completely comfortable throughout your procedure.
 He will then make a small hole in your tooth to expose the pulp, which will then be cleaned out and disinfected.
 Your tooth will be filled and sealed with a composite resin and then treated with a filling and sealant.
 You might experience some discomfort or soreness for a few hours following your appointment, but you should feel back to normal within the same day.
 You may require a second appointment if we recommend receiving a permanent filling or crown.

 How Painful Is a Root Canal?